How To Delete Browsing History From Your Computer And Google

 Google claims this information is gathered to provide you with a highly personalized experience.
 Terrific or terrifying — you decide.

 If you want to get rid of this constant tracking, you can:

 1. Click on your Google Account avatar in the upper-right corner of Google Chrome.

 2. Click on the Manage your Google Account button.

 3. On the left, click on Data & personalization.

 4. Manage your activity under the Activity controls tab.

 If you think you leave no trace by using the incognito mode, you should know there is one catch.
 If you log in to a website like Amazon, Facebook or any other using incognito, those websites will record your browsing activity.
 So, later you may reap the fruits of your private browsing via the ads your browser show you.

 * * *

 Clearing your browsing history isn’t enough to wipe away all traces of your online activity.
 Even using the incognito mode has its downsides.
 But that doesn’t mean you should be concerned about every click you make on the web.
-Just steer clear of shady websites and never give your credentials (aka login and password) through unprotected channels, and use a reliable safe browsing solution like Clario.
+Just steer clear of shady websites, never give your credentials (aka login and password) through unprotected channels, and use a reliable safe browsing solution like Clario.